Simple and elegant Edwardian satin wood display table - antique

 Description

-Many styles characterize antique furniture, but a few key ones stand out.
-Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but we can highlight a few key ones.
+Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, whose name derives from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Noteworthy and interesting are antique products in Rococo style and Louis XV.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly ornate pieces designed to exude splendor and play a significant role in luxury.
 Exclusive, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical era.
-The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a substantial mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, often using brown stains, moldings, strong bases, and reliefs.
-These were quite distinctive products but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
+The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a profound mark on furniture design.
+Renaissance furniture was quite heavy and massive, often using brown stains, with moldings, strong bases, and relief decorations.
+These products were quite distinctive but also opened up new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
 There was also an interest in mythology and ancient times, so supports and legs often took animal forms.

 The most important aspect of elite antique furniture is originality.
-And this is ultimately crucial from the buyer’s perspective, as many fakes circulate on the market.
-Luxury Products brand provides a certificate confirming the product’s compliance with the actual description and photos.
-We also have appraisers, art experts, and historians from around the world at your disposal.
+This is ultimately crucial for buyers, as many counterfeits circulate on the market.
+Luxury Products provides a certificate confirming the product’s compliance with the actual description and photographs.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details